 The fact is that every line of code you add to WordPress will increase your loading times.
-And all plugins slow down your site, but for some well built or small plugins the performance impact is so small you don’t notice it.
+And all plugins slow down your site, but for some well-built or small plugins, the performance impact is negligible.

-Another important thing is to avoid using plugins that “do it all”, also known as “swiss army knife plugins”.
-They tend to do a lot of things not-that-well and add bloat.
-Since it’s not the amount of plugins that slows down your code, but the total amount of code that needs to be run, it’s much better to add small specialized plugins.
+Another important thing is to avoid using plugins that “do it all,” also known as “swiss army knife plugins.”
+They tend to do a lot of things not that well and add bloat.
+Since it’s not the number of plugins that slow down your code but the total amount of code that needs to be run, it’s much better to add small specialized plugins.